Micro and Nanotechnology

-- Biological Nanotechnology (Bhushan, Castro, Menq, Prakash, Song, M. Srinivasan, Su, Subramaniam, Sundaresan) – uses of nano- or micro- technology to study natural systems ranging from single biomolecules up to biological tissues or the development of novel nano-devices from biological materials.
+- Biological Nanotechnology (Agarwal, Castro, Cho, Menq, Prakash, Song, M. Srinivasan, Su, Sundaresan) – uses of nano- or micro- technology to study natural systems ranging from single biomolecules up to biological tissues or the development of novel nano-devices from biological materials.
 Examples of projects include development of self-assembled nanomachines, novel drug delivery vehicles, the characterization of micro/nanoscale biological adhesion or filtration mechanisms.

 - Micro- and nano-fluidics (Hoelzle, Mazumder, Prakash, Song) – covers the theoretical and computational study or fabrication and testing of micro- or nano-scale fluidic platforms.
 Projects range from studying the fundamental behavior of fluids at these length scales often involving multi-physics phenomena to the development of lab on a chip type platforms for example for biomedical diagnostics or water desalination.

-- Nanomaterials (Bhushan, Cao, Castro, Cho, Heremans, Sundaresan, Zhang) – focuses on the assembly, characterization, and modeling of materials at the atomic or molecular scale.
+- Nanomaterials (Agarwal, Cao, Castro, Cho, Heremans, Sundaresan, Zhai) – focuses on the assembly, characterization, and modeling of materials at the atomic or molecular scale.
 Example projects include surface characterization of nanostructured materials or lubricated structures, development of novel thermoelectric nanomaterials for energy storage or power generation, and smart nanomaterials for sensing or chemical separation applications.

-- MEMS/NEMS (Cao, Cho, Heremans, Hoelzle, Khafizov, Prakash, Su, Subramanian, Zhang) – covers the development of novel micro/nano-electromechanical systems or fabrication methods.
+- MEMS/NEMS (Cao, Cho, Hereid, Heremans, Hoelzle, Khafizov, Prakash, Su) – covers the development of novel micro/nano-electromechanical systems or fabrication methods.
 Projects in this area include the development of micro- and nano- robotic systems, novel actuators and chemical sensors, and imaging and diagnostic technologies.